Boyhood – An Inside Look

 Another Excellent Boyhood Film – Someday This Pain Will Be Useful to You

-I had the opportunity to watch Someday This Pain Will Be Useful to You recently as well.
+I recently had the opportunity to watch Someday This Pain Will Be Useful to You as well.
 I was impressed with the depth and sensitivity in demonstrating boyhood from the experiences of a struggling teenage boy.
-The depictions of this particular young man’s experience going through boyhood may not be representative of all boys experience with teenage boyhood but still informative.
+The depictions of this particular young man’s experience going through boyhood may not be representative of all boy’s experiences with teenage boyhood, but they are still informative.

 Someday This Pain Will Be Useful to You is a comedy-drama film directed by Roberto Faenza based on Peter Cameron‘s novel of the same name.
 It is primarily Italian financed, but was shot in English.
 The teenage American protagonist was played by eighteen-year-old English actor Toby Regbo and the supporting cast is mainly American.